 We are dedicated to helping combat energy poverty.
 Through special programs, the state and territorial administrative units provide financial assistance to low-income citizens, disadvantaged customers, pensioners, and citizens who live in the high mountain regions of Georgia.
-ENERGO-PRO Group's companies in Georgia offer supportive financial mechanisms to its customers to resolve late payment issues.
+ENERGO-PRO Georgia offers supportive financial mechanisms to its customers to resolve late payment issues.

-20Until January 1st, 2023, EP Georgia Supply JSC is obligated to provide electricity to customers who either (i) do not have an electricity supplier or (ii) were purchasing electricity on the free market but their electricity provider has subsequently left the free market.
+&lt;sup>15 Until January 1st, 2023, EP Georgia Supply is obligated to provide electricity to customers who either (i) do not have an electricity supplier or (ii) were purchasing electricity on the free market but their electricity provider has subsequently left the free market.